-Cisco use JSON RPC Scripts with Java to schedule the time specific PDU outlets should be turned-on.
+Cisco uses JSON RPC Scripts with Java to schedule the time-specific PDU outlets that should be turned on.
 This allows for system tests of specific nodes.Leading Multinational Tech Company

 Use JSON RPC with PERL and TFTP servers to capture power draw, power consumption, and average load data several times a day.
 This actionable information is used by in-house maintenance software.Leading Social Networking Company

 Use JSON RPC with Python to report on power factor, ghost servers, and stranded capacity within their in-house DCIM solution.